theblockstalk/upgradeable-proxy/README.md

 This repository tests the proxy upgradeability mechanism.
 It is a simplified version of the system being used by the [AragonOS](https://github.com/aragon/aragonOS) and [ZepplinOS](https://github.com/zeppelinos/core) system.
 The core upgradeability mechanism has been copied and a few features have been removed.

 The results of tests will be summarised here.
 The contributions of this repository are made for general knowledge only.
-No contributors are to be help liable for any damages occured from using code or information from this repository.
-Do your own thorough testing before depoloying any ubgradeable smart contract mechanisms.
+No contributors are to be held liable for any damages occurred from using code or information from this repository.
+Do your own thorough testing before deploying any upgradeable smart contract mechanisms.

 ## 1. Getting started